 The prevalence is unknown.
 In Japan, 30 cases have been identified to date.

 Onset appears in early infancy with pernio-like lesions (mainly on fingertips and earlobes) that usually appear during the first winter after birth.
-This is followed by periodic fevers and nodular erythema with infiltration and induration.
+This is followed by periodic fever and nodular erythema with infiltration and induration.
 Progressive lipomuscular atrophy (mainly in the upper body) and interphalangeal joint contractures lead to the characteristic thin and angular facial appearance and to the long clubbed fingers seen eventually in all patients.
 Central obesity and myositis, leading to muscle weakness, is also noted in some.
 Other less common manifestations include short stature, heliotrope-like rash on eyelids, severe tylosis on feet and hyperhidrosis of hands and feet.
 Hepatosplenomegaly is also reported.
 Lipodystrophy is progressive and irreversible.

 NNS is due to a mutation in the PSMB8 gene (6p21.3) encoding the beta5i subunit of immunoproteasome.
 To date, all examined Japanese patients show the same homozygous c.602G>T (Gly201Val) mutation with a founder effect.
 Immunoproteasome is involved in proteolysis and maintenance of cell homeostasis.
 If proteolysis is disrupted this can lead to the accumulation of ubiquitinated and oxidized proteins and the hyperactivation of p38 MAPK signaling with cell stress.
 The p38 MAPK-induced IL-6 overproduction is thought to be responsible, at least in part, for the manifestations seen in this disease.